MEDIATION

 What are the benefits of mediation?

 Mediation gives people control over how they will manage relationships in future.
 It allows them to agree on solutions rather than have them imposed by employers or Courts.
+All mediations give the people involved a better understanding of the situation and each other, even if they don’t end with a written agreement.

 Courts and Tribunals should be treated as a last resort.
 The process is slow, expensive and stressful and the Courts are overloaded.
 Everyone loses control of the dispute once it goes to Court – the legal system is in charge and people end up with a binding agreement imposed on them by a third party.